expra-frankfurt/wise25/lecture/general_information/overview.md

-# Course Overview & Procedure
+# Course Overview and Procedure

 Detailed explanation of what the course is about,